TarVK/model-react/README.md

 const data = source.get(l);
 ```

 This is why the Loader and LoaderSwitch component are particularly useful.
-By design of react's html element resolution, the `isLoading` and `getExceptions` functions passed to the loader will be invoked after the current element has finished executing its code block.
+By design of React's html element resolution, the `isLoading` and `getExceptions` functions passed to the loader will be invoked after the current element has finished executing its code block.

 </details>